andrewbowman23/Factorynet/README.md

 A full copy of the challenge problem is included in this repo [`here`](ChallengeProblem.pdf).

-The data here is only a sample of the dataset. **The full dataset will be stored on Zenodo in a .tar file.
-It will be made available once the Hackathon begins.**
+You can find the full dataset on [Zenodo](https://zenodo.org/records/13332887).

 Further details on the data we provide and your submission format can be found below.